-The Company's 2019Annual Report to Shareholders (the "Annual Report"), which includes a copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 (excluding exhibits) as filed with the Securities and Exchange Commission, is being mailed to Shareholders with this Proxy Statement.
-A copy of the Annual Report may also be obtained without charge by writing to [•], Secretary of the Company, whose address is P.O.
+The Company's 2020 Annual Report to Shareholders (the "Annual Report"), which includes a copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 (excluding exhibits) as filed with the Securities and Exchange Commission, accompanies this Proxy Statement.
+A copy of the Annual Report may also be obtained without charge by writing to Ms. Kaley P. Crosen, Secretary of the Company, whose address is P.O.
 Box 391, Berryville, Virginia 22611.
 The Annual Report is not part of the proxy solicitation materials.